lizmcarey/blog-v1/README.md

 This is my recipe blog: [Remote Loaf](https://remote-loaf.netlify.app)

-The website base theme is [AstroPaper theme](https://github.com/satnaing/astro-paper) with edits of my own.
+The website base theme is the [AstroPaper theme](https://github.com/satnaing/astro-paper) with edits of my own.